 What is the expected average recovery of an ED patient?

 There is research on the course of Eating Disorders, but of course it all depends on what you class ‘recovery’ as and how satisfactory this is to the individual.
 For example, recovery based on weight gain is often viewed by patients as unsatisfactory.
 Some patients fully ‘recover’, some may dip in and out of a diagnosable threshold for some time, and some sadly experience symptoms for many years.
-I always see recovery as a journey and moving towards physical and psychological health.
+As a psychologist expert in CBT, I always see recovery as a journey and moving towards physical and psychological health.

 What would you advise family of ED sufferers?
 Do you think they too need therapy to help them cope?